 - Slice cucumber into thin slices, place into a small ring, place the cooked rice into the ring and press firmly, place into the fridge to chill.

-- Dice the cucumber into brunoise, sprinkle with salt, toss well and leave to stand for approx. 20 mins.
+- For the Pickled cucumber - Dice the cucumber into brunoise, sprinkle with salt, toss well and leave to stand for approx. 20 mins.

 - Dissolve sugar in vinegar and water by warming slightly, then leave to cool.